shaloo/docs.arcana/docs/intro/index.md

 # Introduction

-**{{config.extra.arcana.product_name}}** employs advanced cryptography and asynchronous distributed key generation, enabling user identity control without key management complexities.
-It offers seamless developer integration and customization for secure blockchain transaction signing in Web3 apps.
+**{{config.extra.arcana.product_name}}** brings higher conversion for Web3 app developers through [[concept-social-login|social login]].
+Using advanced cryptography and asynchronous distributed key generation, it provides user identity control with privacy, eliminating key management complexities.
+Integration is effortless, customization is a breeze, and it supports diverse Web3 app types.
 {==

 *Accelerate user journey into the world of decentralized applications with* **Arcana Auth!**